 Where business process interconnections play a role with many cross-departmental interactions, the preferred solution should be Windows Virtual Desktop.
-It plays the perfect role for businesses largely using MS Office, together with a few domain specific client-side applications (i.e. non-browser based).
-In this case we recommend to also migrate from MS Office to Office 365 with Sharepoint at the same time.
+It plays the perfect role for businesses largely using MS Office, together with a few domains specific client-side applications (i.e. non-browser-based).
+In this case, we recommend also migrating from MS Office to Office 365 with Sharepoint at the same time.

 AWS WorkSpaces works well in this scenario too, but it lacks the tight and rich Windows ecosystem Microsoft can offer on Azure for this type of usage

 However, the choice is certainly influenced by the amount and complexity of IT estate in the cloud, and how much of it is integrated with client-side business applications.
 For example, if your cloud deployment comprises of your web presence, static media for the web presence, and similar, then the choice of VDI infrastructure is largely independent of your existing cloud IT.